 Just keep some orange peels mixed in with it all in the bag, and the peels will absorb most of the moisture that gets in, keeping your sugar from solidifying and turning into that all too familiar bag of brown rocks.

 While you could go out and buy all kinds of different insect repellents, you could simply go out and buy some oranges.

-In addition to just smelling really good, those peels will keep a variety of insects away; snails, mosquitos, and even those pesky ants that seem to be everywhere.
+In addition to just smelling really good, those peels will keep a variety of insects away; snails, mosquitoes, and even those pesky ants that seem to be everywhere.

 #7 – Make-Shift Sponge:

 If you have a relatively fresh orange peel, one that’s still relatively moist, you can make a nice, quick sponge out of it.

 Just use the inside of your fresh peel to thoroughly scrub whatever surface it is you are cleaning up.

 It’s safe for use on many surfaces; metal, wood, counter tops, floors, etc.